 - 2020 - ongoing.
 'Metamorphic climate change adaptation: How collaboration between governmental and civil society stakeholders could lead to more transformational climate change adaptation.'
 PhD research project by Allard Roest, together with Ir.
 F. Boogaard, Lector Spatial Transformations, and prof. Ina Horlings (RuG).
 Funding: Hanze University of Applied Sciences.

-- 2020 - ongoing.
+- 2020 - 2021.
 'Water as Leverage Resilient Cities Asia / WAL REFLECT project – reflective research project commissioned by Henk Ovink, the Special Envoy for International Water Affairs.
 Together with dr. Annet Kempenaar, dr. Tim Busscher, and prof. Jos Arts (all RuG) and OECD and AWB.

 - 2019 - ongoing.
 NWO SURF research project ‘Spatial designers as boundary spanners in transformations to a sustainable development.'
 Comparative research project of Room for the River (NL), Sigma Plan (Belgium), Rebuild by Design (New York) and Water as Leverage in Semarang, Indonesia.
 Together with dr. Annet Kempenaar, dr. Terry van Dijk and Naim Laeni.

-- 2017 - ongoing.
+- 2017 - 2021.
 'Institutional design for the transition to flood resilience in developing countries'.
 PhD research project with Naim Laeni and prof. dr. Jos Arts (both University of Groningen).
 Funding: UG/Faculty of Spatial Sciences.

-- 2016 - ongoing.
+- 2016 - 2020.
 'Room for the River: organizing for spatial quality'.
 Evaluation of how Room for the River projects have produced spatial quality - which ways of working have been developed and to what extent were these successful in producing spatial quality?
 Research project commissioned by Rijkswaterstaat, together with dr. Tim Busscher and dr. Stefan Verweij (both University of Groningen).

 - 2012 - 2018.
 'Flood resilient cities?
 Resilience strategies in flood risk management and urban planning – a comparative analysis of Hamburg, London and Rotterdam'.
 Comparative research project with Britta Restemeyer (University of Groningen) and prof.dr.
 Johan Woltjer (University of Westminster).
 Funding: Dutch National Science Foundation (NWO).